 Boat ramps impacted by the high water conditions include: Dam West, Dam East, Coles Creek, Boulder, Allen Branch, Patoka, and Peppenhorst Branch.
 High water ramps at Dam West, Dam East, Coles Creek, Apache, Tamalco, Horseshoe Island, and Boulder are available for launching.
-Harbor Light Bay beach is closed.

 Due to the elevated water level, some breakwaters and facilities will be overtopped.
 Boaters are reminded to use caution and watch for floating logs and other debris that may be present.
 Some township roads around the lake are inundated, motorists should use caution when driving in low lying areas around the lake.